President-elect Joe Biden seeks to unite nation with victory speech - Local News 8

 A complex governing challenge ahead

-Many prominent Republicans remained silent on Saturday, but there were a few exceptions, including former Florida Gov. Jeb Bush — who lost the nomination to Trump in 2016 — and Utah Sen. Mitt Romney, the 2012 Republican nominee.
+Many prominent Republicans remained silent this weekend, but there were a few exceptions, including former President George W. Bush — who won the presidency in 2000 after the contentious Florida recount — and Utah Sen. Mitt Romney, the 2012 Republican nominee who has often sparred with the President.
 Trump’s failure to concede and congratulate his opponent may have suppressed normal courtesies from Republican leaders who remain intimidated by him and dependent on the President’s base for their reelection prospects in 2024.

-In his speech, Biden is expected to return to the themes that have been at the center of his campaign — that he will restore “the soul of the nation” and dignity to the White House, while calling for the nation to put the anger and demonization of the Trump years behind them.
+Bush said he had called both Biden and Harris to offer his congratulations.

+“Though we have political differences, I know Joe Biden to be a good man, who has won his opportunity to lead and unify our country,” Bush said in a statement Sunday, adding that the fact that Trump won more than 70 million votes was “an extraordinary political achievement.”

+“President Trump has the right to request recounts and pursue legal challenges, and any unresolved issues will be properly adjudicated,” Bush said, but added, “The American people can have confidence that this election was fundamentally fair, its integrity will be upheld, and its outcome is clear.”

-Biden outlined ambitious goals during his campaign — from a major revamp of the tax code, to aggressive efforts to deal with the climate crisis, to an expansion of Obamacare — as he tried to hold his own fractious party together and inspire the loyalty of progressive Democrats who backed Vermont Sen. Bernie Sanders.
+Biden outlined ambitious goals during his campaign — from a major revamp of the tax code to aggressive efforts to deal with the climate crisis to an expansion of Obamacare — as he tried to hold his fractious party together and inspire the loyalty of progressive Democrats who backed Vermont Sen. Bernie Sanders.

-The pressures from the left were already apparent on Saturday.
-“I think he has a really, really strong mandate,” Sanders told CNN’s Anderson Cooper.
-“Now it’s time for working people to be heard and for their pain to be addressed.”

-But the political reality of a still-polarized nation, a divided government in Washington and the difficulty of solving the nation’s Covid-19 crisis is likely to temper Biden’s ambitions.
+But the political reality of a still-polarized nation, a divided government in Washington and the difficulty of solving the nation’s Covid-19 crisis are likely to temper Biden’s ambitions.

-For now, the President-elect is focused on cooling the temperature in the country with his constant reassurances that he will be a President for all Americans and that there will be no blue states or red states under his leadership.
+In his remarks Saturday night, Biden promised to get the pandemic “under control” so Americans could reclaim their most precious moments — from visiting with their grandchildren to celebrating weddings and graduations.
+He noted that he would name a group of leading scientists and experts to his coronavirus task force on Monday, who would build an “action blueprint” that could be deployed as soon as he is inaugurated in January.

-Biden will take one of his first steps toward a transition Monday when he plans to announce a 12-member coronavirus task force, according to reporting from CNN’s Dan Merica and Jeff Zeleny.
-The task force will be headed by three co-chairs: former Surgeon General Vivek Murthy, former Food and Drug Administration Commissioner David Kessler and Dr. Marcella Nunez-Smith, an associate professor of medicine and epidemiology at Yale University’s School of Medicine.
+The task force will be headed by three co-chairs: former Surgeon General Vivek Murthy, former Food and Drug Administration Commissioner David Kessler and Dr. Marcella Nunez-Smith, an associate professor of medicine and epidemiology at Yale University’s School of Medicine, CNN reported Saturday.

+Biden’s plan to tackle the virus, he said, would be rooted in science and constructed out of compassion, empathy and concern.
+He also plans to take a series of executive actions on day one to reverse some of Trump’s foreign policy actions.

+As he did throughout the campaign, Biden spoke Saturday night to the grief that many Americans have experienced during the pandemic, alluding to the loss of his own son Beau Biden, the former attorney general of Delaware who died of brain cancer at the age of 46.

 Former President Barack Obama underscored the challenges ahead for his former vice president on Saturday when he asked Americans to set aside their political differences and “give him a chance and lend him your support.”